-Foreign students who wish to study in the United States may apply for two different types of visas:
+Foreign students who want to pursue higher education in the United States may apply for two different types of visas:

 - The "F" visa, for academic studies; and